IBM/ibm-websphere-automation/gitops-deployment/README.md

 #### IBM Cert Manager

-Skip this step if you already have a certificate manager installed on the Red Hat OpenShift cluster that you are installing IBM WebSphere Automation on.
+Skip this step if you already have IBM Cert Manager or Red Hat Cert Manager installed on the Red Hat OpenShift cluster that you are installing IBM WebSphere Automation on.
 If you do not have a certificate manager then you must install one.

 Create the following ArgoCD Application to deploy the IBM Certificate Manager.